 I hold postgraduate diplomas (PGDip.) in mindfulness-based approaches for which I studied for five years and in psychosynthesis counselling.
-I’m a registered teacher with the UK Network of Mindfulness Teachers, and BAMBA (the British Association of Mindfulness-Based Approaches), listed with the Mental Health Foundation (Be Mindful), and trained in the Breathworks mindfulness approach to managing chronic pain and illness.
+I’m a registered teacher with the Mindfulness Network, and BAMBA (the British Association of Mindfulness-Based Approaches), and trained in the Breathworks mindfulness approach to managing chronic pain and illness.
 I have also trained in Compassion-Focused Approaches with the Compassionate Mind Foundation.

 In recent years our understanding of the role played by brain and body in relation to emotional problems has increased dramatically.
 To keep my professional approach fresh, and to support the intuitive development of my work within a clear theoretical framework, I’m committed to attending frequent continuing professional development (CPD) courses and retreats.